-Our experts have testified before the CPSC, presenting data and conclusions based on our materials sciences expertise in surface analysis, chemical compositional and trace contamination analysis , We perform extractables & leachables testing, plastics and polymers characterization and degradation analysis as well as deformulation (chemical compositional) analysis and screening for heavy metals.
+Our experts have testified before the CPSC, presenting data and conclusions based on our materials sciences expertise in surface analysis, chemical compositional and trace contamination analysis.
+We perform extractables and leachables testing, plastics and polymers characterization and degradation analysis, as well as deformulation (chemical compositional) analysis and screening for heavy metals.

-Extractables & Leachables: These studies identify chemicals released or migrated from a consumer product under conditions of normal use.
+Extractables and leachables: These studies identify chemicals released or migrated from a consumer product under conditions of normal use.
 The CPSC has been concerned with toxic chemicals leaching from products that have close skin contact.

-Polymer deformulation/degradation: Also known as reverse engineering, EAG has years of experience helping companies to identify and quantify the components in plastic materials and any degradants that may be present as a result of stressors.
+Polymer deformulation/degradation: EAG has years of experience helping companies to identify and quantify the components in plastic materials and any degradants that may be present as a result of stressors, a process also known as reverse engineering.

 Heavy metals: The EU published guidance for analysis of trace metals that may be released from jewelry or other items when in contact with skin.
 These have the potential for allergic reactions.
 EAG has the expertise in designing the appropriate experiments and analyses for determining the quantity of metal released – if any.

-EAG was performed E&L studies on new products as well as routine quality assurance checks on products manufactured overseas.
-This continual monitoring helped the clients’ consumer complaints reduce to near zero.
+EAG has performed E&L studies on new products, as well as routine quality assurance checks on products manufactured overseas.
+This continual monitoring helped reduce the clients’ consumer complaints to near zero.